Woman found incompetent to stand trial in parents' shootings - WHIZ News

 Shortly after her arrest, Roth’s attorneys sought a competency evaluation.
 A judge ruled last month that Roth was incompetent, finding her mental-health issues prevented her from understanding the case against her or assisting her attorneys.

-However, the judge also found Roth’s competence is restorable.
+However, the judge also found Roth’s competence can be restored.
 She will remain hospitalized for up to one year, which is the maximum time allowed by state law for efforts to restore a defendant’s competence.